remla23-team13/operation/README.md

 ./deploy_istio.sh
 ```

+All files in `istio/addons` were copied from the Istio v1.17.2. release file.
+You can access the different addons using `istioctl dashboard <ADDON_NAME>`.
+Currently, you can access Grafana, Jaeger, Kiali and Prometheus.
+Run `./delete_istio.sh` to
+- delete all deployed Kubernetes deployments
+- delete the addons
+- disable istio-injections
-Run `./delete_istio.sh` to delete all deployed Kubernetes deployments, delete the addons, and uninstall Istio from the cluster.
+- uninstall Istio from the cluster

 ### Docker-Compose
 Run the following commands in the root directory of this repo